danchitnis/webgl-plot/README.md

 ## Limitations

-cannot change the line width due to the OpenGL implementation of a line.
+It cannot change the line width due to the OpenGL implementation of a line.
 The OpenGL specification only guarantees a minimum of a single pixel line width.
 There are other solutions to increase the line width however they substantially increase the size of the data vector and take a hit on the performance.
 Top performance (refresh rate, memory, etc) is the top priority for this library.

 ## Getting started